apache/accumulo-website/_posts/blog/2021-07-08-external-compactions.md

 ### Ingesting data

-After starting Compactors, 22 continuous ingest clients (from accumulo_testing) were started.
+After starting Compactors, 22 continuous ingest clients (from accumulo-testing) were started.
 The following plot shows the number of compactions running in the three different compaction queues configured.
-The executor cs1_small is for compactions <= 32M and it stayed pretty busy as minor compactions constantly produce new small files.
+The executor cs1\_small is for compactions <= 32M and it stayed pretty busy as minor compactions constantly produce new small files.
 In 2.1.0 merging minor compactions were removed, so it's important to ensure a compaction queue is properly configured for new small files.
-The executor cs1_medium was for compactions >32M and <=128M and it was not as busy, but did have steady work.
+The executor cs1\_medium was for compactions >32M and <=128M and it was not as busy, but did have steady work.
 The external compaction queue DCQ1 processed all compactions over 128M and had some spikes of work.
 These spikes are to be expected with continuous ingest as all Tablets are written to evenly and eventually all of the Tablets need to run large compactions around the same time.

 ![Compactions Running](/images/blog/202107_ecomp/ci-running.png)

 The following plot shows the number of pods running in Kubernetes.
 As